 There should be two main goals of expositional preaching.
-First is the goal to discover and explain the original, historic and grammatical meaning of the passage, or to put it another way the “God’s intended meaning.”
-This is the divinely-inspired message that God had for the original audience.
+First is the goal to discover and explain the original, historic, and grammatical meaning of the passage, or, to put it another way, “God’s intended meaning.”
+This is the divinely inspired message that God had for the original audience.
 The second is closely related—to help people apply to their lives the truths revealed in the passage.
 Some discount the ability of expositional preaching to address the needs of today’s churchgoers, but that overlooks the fact that “the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart” (Hebrews 4:12).
 The power to transform lives is found only in the Word of God as applied by the Holy Spirit in the hearts of men and women.
-Great presentation is good but it is not life changing.
+Great presentation is good but it is not life-changing.
 While there is a place for topical preaching, it needs to supplement expositional preaching, not replace it.

 Expositional preaching is important because, when faithfully followed, it results in the full counsel of God being preached.
 Difficult or controversial subjects cannot be ignored or overlooked as they can with topical preaching.
 The expositor deals with what the text says, verse by verse, chapter by chapter, book by book.
 It helps avoid taking verses out of context and forces the faithful pastor to give due diligence to controversial and difficult issues and subjects.